Digital Signatures

 microsoft excel docs

-Apply a Signature to your Macro
+Apply a Signature to a VBA Project

 Important

-I don't get a macro warning for a workbook that I know has macros.
-The security level might be set to Low To have Excel warn you that a workbook or add-in contains macros, change the security level to Medium: point to Macro on the Tools menu, click Security, click the Security Level tab, and then click Medium.
+To have Excel warn you that a workbook or add-in contains macros, change the security level to Medium: point to Macro on the Tools menu, click Security, click the Security Level tab, and then click Medium.

 © 2024 Better Solutions Limited.
 All Rights Reserved. © 2024 Better Solutions Limited TopPrevNext